camptocamp/ipahealthcheck_exporter/README.md

 ```

 We currently have to use the --output-file option of the ipa-healthcheck command and a temp file to parse the checks otherwise some warnings are written on stdout alongside the json output.

+TODO :
+ * Our own direct scraping mechanism (via ipalib) to not be tied to ipa-healthcheck and better performance.